 Ink or Toner Type

-The built-in scanner and copier add to its versatility, making it a handy tool for basic home office tasks.
-Connectivity options are modern and convenient, with Wi-Fi and USB capabilities, and support for mobile printing through AirPrint and the Epson Smart Panel app.
-However, the print speed is on the slower side, with a maximum of 10 pages per minute for monochrome and 5 pages per minute for color, which might be a bit frustrating for high-volume users.
-Additionally, the printer lacks duplex printing, meaning it cannot automatically print on both sides of the paper, which could be a downside for those looking to save on paper.
+The built-in scanner and copier, along with a high-resolution flatbed scanner, enhance its functionality for everyday tasks.
+Connectivity is modern and convenient, featuring wireless options and compatibility with AirPrint and the Epson Smart Panel app, allowing easy printing from smart devices.
+However, the print speed is relatively slow, with 10 pages per minute for monochrome and 5 pages per minute for color, which might not be ideal for high-volume printing.
+Additionally, it lacks duplex (double-sided) printing, which could be a drawback for those who want to save on paper.

 Rating